Type: Brain Injury Support and Cognitive Rehabilitation

 BIS Services (Brain Injury Support Services) is located in Maidstone, England.
 BIS Services is the winner of several awards, including the Independent Business Awards Kent (2018), Kent Women in Business Awards (2018), and the Maidstone Business Awards (2019).
 BIS Services provides brain injury support services, cognitive rehabilitation, and specialized training to survivors of traumatic brain injury.

 At BIS Services, clients receive individualized services in their homes.
 Natalie works with a spectrum of clients who have varying cognitive abilities.
-BIS Services and Natalie approach brain injury with a holistic approach addressing the neuropsychological, physical, and emotional needs of clients.
+BIS Services and Natalie approach brain injury holistically, addressing the neuropsychological, physical, and emotional needs of clients.
 Individual and personal needs are prioritized, as Natalie understands that brain injury clients differ greatly from one another.

-“There is never two days the same.
+“There are never two days the same.
 Our work is very individual, very personalized.
-We work with a wide spectrum of cognitive deficits with clients who are more high level and still able to work down to clients who may be straight out of the rehab facility and we need to reteach functional skills right from the get-go” – Natalie Mackenzie.
+We work with a wide spectrum of cognitive deficits with clients who are more high level and still able to work, to clients who may be straight out of the rehab facility and we need to reteach functional skills right from the get-go.” – Natalie Mackenzie

 Largely, Natalie provides brain injury education to her clients and the client’s family.
 Brain injury education helps both the client and their support system learn how to help the client and adapt to their loved one’s new life.